michael2012z/BitBible/markdown/KJV/files/Ps.md

 6. Sing praises to God, sing praises: sing praises unto our King, sing praises.

-7. For God is the King of all the earth: sing ye praises with understanding.with: or, every one that hath
+7. For God is the King of all the earth: sing ye praises with understanding.

 8. God reigneth over the heathen: God sitteth upon the throne of his holiness.

-9. The princes of the people are gathered together, even the people of the God of Abraham: for the shields of the earth belong unto God: he is greatly exalted.princes…: or, voluntary of the people are gathered unto the people of the God of Abraham
+9. The princes of the people are gathered together, even the people of the God of Abraham: for the shields of the earth belong unto God: he is greatly exalted.

 ## Psalms 48

-1. A Song and Psalm for the sons of Korah.Great is the Lord, and greatly to be praised in the city of our God, in the mountain of his holiness.for: or, of
+1. A Song and Psalm for the sons of Korah.Great is the Lord, and greatly to be praised in the city of our God, in the mountain of his holiness.

 2. Beautiful for situation, the joy of the whole earth, is mount Zion, on the sides of the north, the city of the great King.